frankievalentine/gatsby-craftcms-barebones/README.md

 **NOTE: These instructions are installing this barebones starter from scratch.**

-Make sure you have PHP, Composer, Laravel Valet, mySQL, and gatsby-cli installed beforehand
+Make sure you have PHP, Composer, Laravel Valet, mySQL, and gatsby-cli installed beforehand.

 ### Downloads
 Head to the Valet [docs](https://laravel.com/docs/master/valet) for the first three (you need [Homebrew](https://brew.sh/) to get PHP). mySQL can be installed [here](https://dev.mysql.com/downloads/mysql/) and gatsby-cli is installed using npm `npm install -g gatsby-cli`